moldham74/AussieCAS/sports.md

 ## My contributions

 As I have progressed through my Ph.D. studies I have managed to undertake several projects relating to sports and complex systems.
-In addition, I completed the wonder OR603 Sports Analytcis course, taught by [Brian Burke](http://espnmediazone.com/us/bios/brian-burke/) here at Mason.
+In addition, I completed the wonder OR603 Sports Analytcis course, taught by <a href="http://espnmediazone.com/us/bios/brian-burke/" target="blank">Brian Burke</a> at George Mason.

 ## Completed works
 ### Increasing competitiveness in Formula One